Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 ## Prerequisites

+- [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
+- A modern web browser.
+This sample uses **ES6** conventions and will not run on **Internet Explorer**.
+- [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
+- [VS Code Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with Azure through VS Code Interface.
-- An **Azure AD** tenant.
-For more information see: [How to get an Azure AD tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant)
+- An **Azure AD B2C** tenant.
+For more information see: [How to get an Azure AD B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
-- A user account in your **Azure AD** tenant.
-This sample will not work with a **personal Microsoft account**.
-Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.
+- A user account in your **Azure AD B2C** tenant.

 ## Setup